The following marina policies are intended for the benefit of all slip holders and are to be exercised by all.

-Ask the Dockmaster, or refer to you Rules and regulations as to what type of maintenance projects are allowed in the slip.
+Ask the dock manager, or refer to you Rules and regulations as to what type of maintenance projects are allowed in the slip.

 Tackle boat projects in the water only if they involve less than 25% of the surface above the water line.

-Ask the Dockmaster about rules for do-it-yourself work, contractors or venders working in the marina.
+Ask the dock manager about rules for do-it-yourself work, contractors or vendors working in the marina.